-- 10 tablespoons of tea leaves or fannings, in tea bags or tea strainers (any combination of Ceylon Orange Pekoe/Lipton Black Tea, Earl Gray, or your favorite black tea)
+- 10 tablespoons tea leaves or fannings (in tea bags or tea strainers; any combination of Ceylon Orange Pekoe/Lipton Black Tea, Earl Gray, or your favorite black tea)

-- 1-2 tablespoons sweetened condensed milk (~1 teaspoon per serving, or to taste)
+- 1 to 2 tablespoons sweetened condensed milk ~1 teaspoon per serving, or to taste

-- a fine-meshed strainer with a clean pair of stockings tied around it (optional, to get a perfectly smooth tea)
+- a fine-meshed strainer lined with a piece of fine cheesecloth cheese cloth is optional, to get a perfectly smooth tea

 - Add 6 cups of very hot water to a pot.
 Add the tea and bring to a boil.
 Turn down the heat and simmer for 15 minutes.

-- From there, pour the tea through a fine-meshed strainer that has a clean pair of stockings tied around it.
+- From there, pour the tea through a fine-meshed strainer that has cotton cheesecloth tied around it.
 This is optional to make sure you get every last bit of tea fanning out of your drink.